emqx/emqx-docs/en_US/rule/rule-example.md

 ## Create MongoDB Rules

-Setup a MongoDB database, and changes the username/password to root/public, taking Mac OSX for instance:
+Setup a MongoDB database, and change the username/password to root/public, taking Mac OSX for instance:

 ```bash
 $ brew install mongodb